Who ran the Olympics? Volunteer corps of mostly young women

 The organizing committee apologized and promised to treat their free labor better.

-An outbreak of Norovirus swept through the games, infecting dozens of volunteers and leaving others in quarantine.
+An Norovirus outbreak swept through the games, infecting dozens of volunteers and leaving others in quarantine.
 And still more than 14,000 volunteers trudged on through the games, through the cold and the long drives on shuttle buses and occasional bouts of abuse.

 Shin’s team at the Gangnueng Oval guards a gate that blocking a short stretch of the hallway circling the arena, where they park the Zambonis.
 The job of these young women is to stop anyone who tries to pass, and tell them they have to turn and walk all the way around the other way.
 It’s a 20-minute inconvenience for athletes, photographers and executives in a hurry to get where they need to be.